m7a/lo-banana-pi-m2p-edu/README.md

 (section _User namespaces_) for details.

 `s1_generate.sh` (as user)
-:   Performs most of the preparation and builds a root filesystem in
+:   Builds a root filesystem in output file `wd/fsroot.tar`.
+To set different
-    output file `wd/fsroot.tar`.
-To set different variables (e.g. configure mirror or Debian version, you can pass a script file as parameter which is being sourced.
-See _Customization Variables_ below.
+    variables (e.g. configure mirror or Debian version, you can pass a script file as parameter which is being sourced.
+See section _Customization Variables_ for details.
 `s2_write_to_disk.sh` (as root)
 :   Writes the prepared files to a MicroSD card and updates the bootloader.
 `s3_close_userns.sh`